Authors:

 Main takeaways:

-• Share reports students make for your company or organization so the whole industry can gain knowledge on specific topics.
-And also use reports that students have made for other companies to improve your own.
+- Reports students create for companies or organisations should be shared so the whole industry can gain knowledge on specific topics.
+Use reports that students have created for other companies to improve your own.

-• Work together with students to develop products, such as a guide on best practices.
+- Work together with students to develop products, such as a guide on best practices created.

 Contributor: Carla Patrício

-A former student of the Tourism Information Course from ESTHE, stated the excellent quality of how Tourism is taught in ESHTE.
-So, when she opened her own Destination Management Company (DMC), she not only applied what she studied but she always gave an opportunity to the students of ESHTE to do their internship in her DMC.
-She realized she could learn many innovative techniques from recent students.
+A former student of the Tourism Information Course from ESHTE, believed in the excellent quality of tourism teaching at ESHTE.
+So, when she opened her own Destination Management Company (DMC), she not only applied what she had studied but also always gave an opportunity to the students of ESHTE to do their internship in her DMC.
+She realised she could learn many innovative techniques from recent students.

-Over the decade she received one internship student at the end of each academic year.
-Consequently, each student brought new perspectives, and new techniques, presented during their internship.
-At the same time, the students understood the perspectives, absorbed the experience, and learned the techniques of working from an expert DMC and the results have always been very successful.
-For the students who proved to have developed their skills, she gave them a steady job in the DMC and now they are working as part of the trade in the tourism field.
+Over the last decade she has accepted one internship student at the end of each academic year.
+Consequently, each student has brought new perspectives, and shared new techniques during their internship.
+At the same time, the students have gained understanding of different perspectives, absorbed new experiences, and learned working techniques from an expert DMC, and the results have always been very positive.
+For the students who demonstrated significant skill development, she offered them steady positions at the DMC.
+They are now actively working in the tourism industry.

-The former students of ESHTE have the capacity of showing what they have learned and brought different approaches, new perspectives, and up-to-date skills, mainly related to technology and social media management systems.
-That allowed us to find out new targets and to deal with new generations of customers, bringing a benefit for the DMC and the tourism sector.
+Former ESHTE students have the capacity to show what they have learned and have different approaches, new perspectives, and up-to-date skills, mainly related to technology and social media management systems.
+That has allowed them to develop new targets and to deal with new generations of customers, benefitting both the DMC and the tourism sector.

 Main takeaways:

-• Bear in mind that the current students can be HEIs future collaborators in the field!
+- Bear in mind that current students may become industry collaborators with HEIs in the future.

-• Offer students internship opportunities to learn from their knowledge and gain new perspectives while offering them practical skills.
+- Offering students internship opportunities allows companies absorb their knowledge and gain new perspectives while offering them practical skills.

-• Students are most familiar with new technology and social media.
+- Students are very familiar with new technology and social media.

 3.4 Norway

-3.4.1 Mentor program: Bridging the gap between students with tourism and hospitality leaders
+3.4.1 Mentor program: Bridging the gap between students and tourism and hospitality leaders

 Contributor: Pegah Sedgh

-Mentorship is a powerful tool in the world of education, and in the hospitality and tourism sectors, it’s no exception.
-Over the past ten years, master’s students in their first year and bachelor’s students in their second year can apply for the programme, which starts every autumn in Norwegian School of hotel Management.
-The program is designed as a structured platform where students apply with a well-crafted motivation letter and CV, expressing their interest in personal and career development.
+Mentorship is a powerful tool in the world of education, and the hospitality and tourism sectors are no exception.
+Over the past ten years, master’s students in their first year and bachelor’s students in their second year have been able to apply for the mentorship programme, which starts every autumn at the Norwegian School of Hotel Management.
+The programme is designed as a structured platform, and students apply with a well-crafted motivation letter and CV, expressing their interest in personal and career development.
 The selection process involves both internal and external professionals, ensuring a diverse and enriching experience for the students.
-Those who are admitted are assigned their own mentor who, for a whole year, gives them advice and guidance on career related topics that students decide themselves.
-Students regularly have one-to-one meetings with a dedicated mentor from the industry who are mainly leaders in the hospitality and tourism businesses.
-In addition to these meetings with their mentor, participants have four mandatory gatherings to attend with other adepts.
-These gatherings are designed with a primary goal: transitioning students from theoretical knowledge to a practical understanding of hospitality and service sector leadership.
+Those who are admitted are assigned their own mentor who, for a whole year, gives them advice and guidance on career-related topics that the students select themselves.
+Students have regular one-to-one meetings with a dedicated mentor from the industry, generally a leader in a hospitality or tourism business.
+In addition to these meetings with their mentor, participants attend four mandatory gatherings with other adepts.
+These gatherings are designed with the primary goal of helping students grow their theoretical knowledge into a practical understanding of hospitality and service sector leadership.

-While students gain invaluable insights, mentors also find the program rewarding.
-They recognize the essence of mutual learning, realizing that fresh perspectives from students can sometimes challenge and enhance their own understanding.
-Moreover, mentors are usually from esteemed positions, leading hotels, theme parks, and renowned restaurants, as well as experts in service sector consultancy.
-This creates a nice gathering of different ideas, experiences, and ambitions.
+While students gain invaluable insights, mentors also find the programme rewarding.
+They recognise the essence of mutual learning, realising that fresh perspectives from students can sometimes challenge and enhance their own understanding.
+Moreover, mentors usually hold esteemed positions as leaders of hotels, theme parks or renowned restaurants, or are experts in service sector consultancy.
+This creates a nice gathering of which showcases different ideas, experiences and ambitions.

 Main takeaways:

-• Unparalleled networking – interacting with top leaders provides students an early entry into the professional world, creating the foundation for their future careers, as well as building their network among other classmates who enrol the program.
+- Unparalleled networking – interacting with top leaders provides students an early entry into the professional world, creating the foundation for their future careers, as well as building their network among other classmates who enroll the program.

-3.4.2 Serviceforum: Student driven Conference, Linking students’, higher education institutes and business world
+3.4.2 Serviceforum: A student driven Conference, linking students with higher education institutes and the business world

 Contributor: Pegah Sedgh

-For 26 years, students from Norwegian School of Hotel Management have taken the lead in organizing Serviceforum, one of the most significant events by a student organization from the university, as a space where students, teachers, and industry leaders from the service sector, could meet, exchange ideas, and work together.
-Students function as “knowledge brokers” between industry and academia.
-This daytime conference is designed to invite and inspire the business community to what students learn and can do.
-Each year, the event focuses on a new and unique theme, attracting students, alumni, faculty, and industry professionals alike.
+For 26 years, students from the Norwegian School of Hotel Management have taken the lead in organszing Serviceforum, one of the most significant events by university student organization.
+It is a space where students, teachers and industry leaders from the service sector meet, exchange ideas, and work together.
+The students function as “knowledge brokers” between industry and academia.
+This daytime conference is designed to inspire the business community and show them what students learn and can do.
+Each year, the event focuses on a new and unique theme, attracting students, alumni, faculty members and industry professionals alike.

-A standout feature is the presence of business leaders from various service businesses, mainly from tourism and hospitality.
-Their involvement gives students a chance to hear directly from top professionals and learn about the real-world challenges and opportunities in the service sector.
+A standout feature is the presence of business leaders from various service businesses, mainly in tourism and hospitality.
+Their involvement gives students a chance to hear directly from top professionals and learn about real-world challenges and opportunities in the service sector.

 Students do not just sit and listen.
 They join discussions, team up with invited business leaders and professors in workshops, and even lead some sessions.
 This setup makes sure students get the most out of the event, gaining insights in addition to what they find in textbooks.

-Moreover, the students behind the scenes get practical experience in what they learn in their event planning courses.
-They experience everything from marketing and promoting the event, gaining sponsorship from businesses, setting budgets, picking themes, planning workshops, and getting the word out.
-This gives them a peek into the world of event management challenges, the possibility of building their professional network and gaining self-confidence in their capabilities.
+Moreover, behind the scenes the students gain practical experience by planning the event.
+They experience everything from marketing and promoting the event, obtaining sponsorship from businesses, setting budgets, picking themes, planning workshops and getting the word out.
+This gives them a peek into the world of event management and its challenges and a chance build their professional networks and gain confidence in their capabilities.

-Overall, Serviceforum is a bright example of what can happen when students, higher education, and the business world come together with the huge potential of collaborations between them.
+Overall, Serviceforum is a bright example of what can happen when students, higher education, and the business world come together, and a demonstration of the huge potential of collaborations between them.

 Main takeaways:

-• Student empowerment– organizing such events from designing the theme to all operational tasks, allows students to experience real-world challenges, preparing them for their future careers which can lead them to successful events and practical learning experiences.
+- Student empowerment– organising events, from designing the theme to operational tasks, allows students to experience real-world challenges, preparing them for their future careers.
+This can lead to successful events and practical learning experiences.

 Contributor: Idun Sand

-This case highlights a journey of one of the students that began in the classrooms of the University of Stavanger and led to the establishment of a startup related to tourism and sustainability.
-The primary motivation was a desire to make a meaningful impact within the booming tourism industry, recognized for its complex global scale and potential consequences on societies, infrastructures, and natural resources.
-Her academic education to topics like “Ethics in Tourism” and “Responsible Tourism” highlighted pressing issues such as consumerism, overcrowding, and environmental sustainability in her mind.
-After a while, during a brainstorming session, the overlooked souvenir industry emerged as a potential avenue for further work.
+This case highlights the journey of one student that began in the classrooms of the University of Stavanger and led to the establishment of a startup related to tourism and sustainability.
+Her primary motivation was a desire to make a meaningful impact within the booming tourism industry, recognised for its complex global scale and potential consequences for societies, infrastructures and natural resources.
+Her academic education in topics like “Ethics in Tourism” and “Responsible Tourism” highlighted pressing issues such as consumerism, overcrowding, and environmental sustainability in her mind.
+One day, during a brainstorming session, the overlooked souvenir industry emerged as a potential avenue for further work.
 What she found out was that despite the general shift towards environmental awareness, souvenir shops seemed an exception, as evidenced by the rapid growth of such shops.

-In further discussion with course lecturers and other interested teammates, they developed a hypothesis.
-They believed that tourists, although sustainable in their daily lives, often neglect these habits when traveling.
+Further discussions with course lecturers and other interested classmates led to the development of a hypothesis.
+They believed that tourists, although they may practice sustainability in their daily lives, often neglect these habits when traveling.
 Surveys validated their hypothesis, revealing a noticeable drop in sustainability efforts during vacations.

-Instead of simply marketing sustainability, the team realized the importance of reshaping their approach.
-They wanted to ensure that tourists not only recognize their environmental impact but also make responsible choices.
-Drawing inspiration from the concepts of responsible tourism and behavioral insights, they initiated a digital campaign.
-Through Instagram, they shared knowledge, aiming to encourage and guide travelers towards sustainable choices.
+Instead of simply marketing sustainability, the team realised the importance of reshaping their approach.
+They wanted to ensure that tourists not only recognise their environmental impact but also make responsible choices.
+Drawing inspiration from the concepts of responsible tourism and behavioural insights, they initiated a digital campaign.
+They shared knowledge through Instagram aiming to encourage and guide travelers towards sustainable choices.
 Additionally, by offering eco-friendly alternatives in the souvenir space, they are working on rewarding tourists for making the right decisions.

 Main takeaways:

-• Spotting overlooked problems in lectures – in large sectors like tourism, even minor issues, such as waste from brochures, can offer innovative business opportunities.
+- Overlooked problems should be highlighted in lectures – in large sectors like tourism, even minor issues, such as waste from brochures, can offer innovative business opportunities.

 Contributor: Truls Engström

-One of the offered courses to students, called Adventure Tourism and Entrepreneurship, is designed to go beyond just a regular class.
+One of the courses offered to students in the University of Stavanger, called Adventure Tourism and Entrepreneurship, is designed to be more than just a regular class.
 It’s led by business professionals with a history in the tourism industry.
-Teachers don’t just teach from books – they share their real business stories and lessons, which equip students with a basis of knowledge, skills, and general competence within the field of adventure tourism and entrepreneurship.
-The course asks students to come up with their own business idea and plan it out using 24 clear steps of entrepreneurship.
+Teachers don’t just teach from books – they share their real business stories and lessons, which equip students with a foundation of knowledge, skills and general competence within the field of adventure tourism and entrepreneurship.
+The course asks students to come up with their own business idea and plan it out using 24 clear entrepreneurship steps.
 This isn’t just a school project; it is more like setting up a real business.
-And while doing this, as a big part of the course, students meet actual business owners.
-For instance, they get to visit places like Kongeparken, Magma Geopark, and Air by Bolder, which all are examples of successful tourism and entertainment industry.
-They don’t just see how these businesses run but get to chat with the people in charge.
+And while doing this, a big part of the course involves students meeting actual business owners.
+For instance, they get to visit places like Kongeparken, Magma Geopark and Air by Bolder, which are all examples of successful tourism and entertainment enterprises.
+They don’t just see how these businesses run, the actually get to chat with the people in charge.
 This gives them an inside look into how successful businesses really work.

 Main takeaways: